 You should start registering your trademark as soon as possible.
 It won't be officially registered until the USPTO reviews and approves your application.
 Take advantage of all the benefits of registration as quickly as possible by submitting an intent-to-use application before your product or business launches.
 State registration creates a public record of a company's use of a trademark in the state.
 With Federal registration, your trademark will be listed in a Federal database of registered trademarks.

 If you're not sure how long your business will last, applying for trademark registration may not be worth the time and filing fees.
 Most trademarks take about 10 months to be approved, and even basic applications have a $325 filing fee.
 Also, you might want to change your logo in the future.
 Only the version that's registered is legally protected, and using variations could weaken the registered trademark's rights.
 If you don't plan on using your logo long term, then there's no reason to register.

 If you need help with logos and trademarks, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.